 - Allenby Bridge: This border crossing is the closest to the Amman airport and closest to Jerusalem on the other side of the border.
 It’ll cost you about 20 Jordanian dinars (about $30) for a taxi to the Allenby Bridge border crossing.
 This is where Palestinians cross back and forth into Jordan and it’s usually crowded.
 It makes sense to travel this way if you say you are visiting Jerusalem.
 Once you cross over, you should not have a problem getting a service (shared taxi) to Jerusalem.
 If you are going to use this bridge to travel to and from Palestine, find out about getting a multiple-entry visa for Jordan at the airport or even in your home country before leaving.
 This is important because Allenby is not an official border crossing, so you CANNOT get a Jordanian visa at the Allenby bridge when you wish to return to Jordan at the end of your trip.
 If you don’t have a valid visa for Jordan, you can’t use this bridge to return to Jordan.
 The other options are to arrange to go to the Jordanian Embassy in Tel Aviv to get a visa to Jordan before you leave Palestine, or to return to Jordan when you leave Palestine via one of the other two border crossings.

 - The Sheikh Hussein Bridge in the north: (Be careful when asking for a taxi to this bridge in Amman.
 Make sure that the taxi driver is clear that you want the SHEIKH Hussein Bridge and not the MALIK Hussein Bridge.
 MALIK Hussein is another name for the Allenby Bridge).
 This option will cost you about 35 Jordanian dinars ($50) from the airport to the bridge.
 When you cross over, the only practical option is to take a bus to Jerusalem (about 2 hours ride).
 Though we usually don’t usually recommend people ride Israeli busses.
-The other option is to arrange with Hisham to have a taxi meet you.
 This option will also cost you approximately $50-$60, but it will drop you off exactly where you need to be.
 This border crossing is usually less crowded than the Allenby crossing, but is otherwise more troublesome just because it’s further away from Jerusalem.
 This is an official crossing point so you will not need a visa ahead of time to cross back into Jordan.

 - The Taba Crossing via Egypt: Taba is an Egyptian tourist town located in the North of the Sinai peninsula, about eight hours by bus from Cairo.
 Relatively inexpensive buses travel a few times a day from Cairo to Taba.
 Consult a tourbook for more details.
 The situation at Taba crossing is similar to Aqaba and Sheikh Hussein, with the only difference being that a large number of Israelis pass daily through the Taba crossing to vacation in the Sinai.
 From Taba, the closest Israeli town is Eilat.
 Once again, it is a 4 1/2 hour bus ride from Eilat to Jerusalem.